MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ## Get an access token

-You can use one of our [MSAL client libraries](/azure/active-directory/develop/msal-overview) to fetch an access token from your client application.
+You can use one of our [MSAL client libraries](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) to fetch an access token from your client application.

-Alternatively, you can follow the steps listed in [OAuth2 On-Behalf-Of flow](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to call the underlying identity platform REST APIs and retrieve an access token.
+Alternatively, you can follow the steps listed in [OAuth2 authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) to call the underlying identity platform REST APIs and retrieve an access token.

 Make sure to specify the full scopes, including Outlook resource URL's, when authorizing your application and requesting an access token.